-It is anticipated the 2021 and 2022 BTS funds will continue to support environmental justice and conservation through a continued focus on the operational interdiction and control initiatives including suppression and eradication.
+It is anticipated that 2022 and 2023 BTS funds will continue to support environmental justice and conservation through a continued focus on the operational interdiction and control initiatives including suppression and eradication.
 Funding may be used to aid in the efforts to remove BTS from Cocos Island, and to continue research funding and educational outreach dependent upon the availability of funding.

-In 2020, USDA-APHIS-Wildlife Services caught and killed 1,829 snakes at the commercial ports on Guam.
+In 2021, USDA-APHIS-Wildlife Services caught and killed 1,330 snakes at the commercial ports on Guam.
 There were zero credible snake sightings in the CNMI or Hawaii.
 As mentioned above, BTS is now present on Cocos Island, which had little to no biosecurity measures in place.
 USGS and USDA-WS-National Wildlife Research Center began and continued several research projects that are aimed towards landscape scale suppression and early detection and rapid response.
 USGS typically provides rapid response training to new people every year, and the current Rapid Response Team has 98 total members.
-They were unable to conduct new training in 2020 due to the COVID-19 pandemic.
 Some future goals of the program are making the Aerial Bait Delivery System fully operational, expanding it to a larger landscape, and finding a viable artificial bait to replace mice.

-Actual BTS awards for 2020 are detailed below:
+Actual BTS awards for 2021 are detailed below:

-• \$1,089,686 to the U.S. Department of Agriculture's Animal and Plant Health Inspection Service, Wildlife Services (WS), continued its Guam-based operational BTS control program on and around commercial facilities operated by the Government of Guam and private entities.
+• \$1,077,420 to the U.S. Department of Agriculture's Animal and Plant Health Inspection Service, Wildlife Services (WS), which continued its Guam-based operational BTS control program on and around commercial facilities operated by the Government of Guam and private entities.
 Current operations were maintained at A.B.
 Won Pat International Airport, Commercial Port of Guam and commercial transportation and cargo facilities, aimed at reducing the risk of BTS dispersal to other Pacific islands, the U.S. mainland, and other locations at risk.
-WS incorporated an integrated wildlife damage management approach to BTS containment using the following types
+WS incorporated an integrated wildlife damage management approach to BTS containment using the following